MARIANOCEREDA/ControlGruaPortuaria/README.md

 *Topic:* Port crane control

-*Goal:* Development and implementation of a hybrid control and protection automaton for semi-automatic operation of a  for coordinated semi-automatic operation on a port gantry dock-mounted container crane port gantry-type quay crane (Figure 1).
+*Goal:* Development and implementation of a hybrid control and protection automation for semi-automatic operation for a coordinated semi-automatic operation on a port gantry dock-mounted container crane port gantry-type quay crane.

 ***Stages:***